WormBase

 WormBase is an online biological database about the biology and genome of the nematode model organism Caenorhabditis elegans and contains information about other related nematodes.
 WormBase is used by the C. elegans research community both as an information resource and as a place to publish and distribute their results.
 The database is regularly updated with new versions being released every two months.
 WormBase is one of the organizations participating in the Generic Model Organism Database (GMOD) project.
+It is also part of the Alliance of Genome Resources.

 Contents

 WormBase comprises the following main data sets: